ehough/docker-kodi/README.md

 1. **[X](https://www.x.org/) or [Wayland](https://wayland.freedesktop.org/)**

    Ensure that the packages for an X or Wayland server are present on the Docker host.
-Please consult your OS's documentation if you're not sure what to install.
+Please consult your distribution's documentation if you're not sure what to install.
 A display server does *not* need to be running ahead of time.

 1. **[x11docker](https://github.com/mviereck/x11docker/)**